 Financial aid to students is reported in the financial statements under the alternative method as prescribed by the National Association of College and College Business Officers.
 Certain aid such as loans, funds provided to students as awarded by third parties, and Federal Direct Lending is accounted for as a third party payment (credited to the student's account as if the student made the payment).
 All other aid is reflected in the financial statements as operating expenses, or scholarship allowances, which reduce revenues.
 The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
-Scholarship allowances represent the portion of aid provided to the student in the form of reduced tuition.
-Under the alternative method, these amounts are computed on a College basis by allocating the cash payments to students, excluding payments for services, on the ratio of total aid to the aid not considered to be third-party aid.
+Scholarship allowances represent the portion of aid provided to the student are computed on a College basis by allocating the cash payments to students, excluding payments for services, on the ratio of total aid to the aid not considered to be third-party aid.